 Comrades, we do not meet here as mourners for whom all is darkness and grief.
-We meet here as comrades in arms of those comrades who only a few weeks ago we knew so intimately and so well, who have given that most precious thing that man can give-life-to the cause they believed in, and were prepared to make the supreme sacrifice for.
+We meet here as comrades in arms of those comrades whom we knew so intimately and so well, who have given that most precious thing that man can give-life-to the cause they believed in, and for which they were prepared to make the supreme sacrifice.
 We pledge ourselves to their families, their wives, their sweethearts, and in many cases, unfortunately, their children, that we will avenge their death, that we will show ourselves worthy of their trust and of their remarkably high example.

-Friends of Spain in this audience who are not members of the Communist Party will pardon me if I refer with pride to the achievements that have been carried out by all sections of the Communist International in support of the Spanish Government.
+Friends of Spain in this audience who are not members of the Communist Party will pardon me if I refer with pride to the achievements that have been carried out by all Sections of the Communist International in support of the Spanish government.
 Without the existence of this International of steeled and disciplined revolutionary fighters, the material and moral forms of aid sent to Spain would have been impossible of accomplishment.
-The dream of Marx and Engels has been realised; that dream which dominated them when they formed the First International, that one day there would arise a really single world Party, that could mobilise the best of the people in every country to come to the assistance of comrades in other lands fighting a deadly enemy.
+The dream of Marx and Engels has been realized-that dream which dominated them when they formed the First International-that one day there would arise a really single world party, that could mobilize the best of the people in every country to come to the assistance of comrades in other lands fighting a deadly enemy.